The essential travel guide to New York City

 Art and design

 Thanks to its size and ethnic diversity, New York City is widely considered to be one of the world's foremost centers for art and visual design.
 To indulge your love of creative expression, a visit to The Metropolitan Museum of Art is an absolute must.
 The largest art museum in the United States, the Met, is an essential attraction that every art lover needs to see for themselves.
-Upcoming exhibits in 2018 include a show devoted to the beautiful private gardens and public parks in Paris and a celebration of medieval fashion throughout Europe.

 For something equally colorful but a bit more abstract, the Guggenheim Museum on 5th Avenue is hosting a stunning exhibition devoted to the work of pioneering Swedish artist and mystic Hilma af Klint later this year.
 If guerilla art is more your style, then a guided walking tour of the vibrant street murals in Brooklyn's Bushwick Collective will be just what you're looking for.